 Much to our delight, Parque Tayrona is also known for its rich marine life and potential diving sites.
 Most of the diving takes place in Taganga – about four hours from Cartagena with a bus.
 We decided to take a diving trip with Calypso Divers, which included two-night dives and three days of diving safari in Tayrona.

-This 1M Colombian peso (US 340) expedition includes transportation, accommodation, dive instructors, a cook, and all of the equipment and food for three days.
+This COP 1M Colombian (US 340) expedition includes transportation, accommodation, dive instructors, a cook, the divesuit, and all of the equipment and food for three days.
 They have a simple, secluded camp on one of the beaches in Parque Tayrona.
 And by camp, I mean: hammocks under a rooftop and a toilet with a bucket.

 The Cocora Valley has the tallest palm trees in the world, with some reaching upwards of 60m.
 Spread across the green fields, these wax palms stand proudly in the daylight.
 There are many trek routes to choose from in Cocora.
 As such, the walk can be made as easy as a few hours of casual hiking, or as difficult as hours of mountain climbing.